 2021.
 From abstracts to “60-second science” podcasts: Reformulation of scientific discourse.
 Journal of English for Academic Purposes 53 ► pp. 101025 ff.

 Zhang, Dongyun & Diyun Sheng

-This list is based on CrossRef data as of 22 june 2021.
+This list is based on CrossRef data as of 18 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.